 At a public meeting held on December 14, 2022, the DCDEP heard from different agencies that will be involved in the potential extended operation of the DCPP.
-On September 1, 2022, the California Legislation passed Senate Bill 846 (SB 846), which authorizes the extension of operating the DCPP beyond the current expiration dates (2024 Unit 1 / 2025 Unit 2) for up to five additional years (no later than 2029 Unit 1 / 2030 Unit 2).
+On September 1, 2022, the California Legislation passed Senate Bill 846 (SB 846), which authorizes the extension of operating the DCPP beyond the current expiration dates (2024 Unit 1/2025 Unit 2) for up to five additional years (no later than 2029 Unit 1/2030 Unit 2).

 The bill also authorized a mostly forgivable loan of \$1.4 billion from the state (using largely federal monies) to PG&E to facilitate the extension of the plant.
-PG&E announced that it will seek a 20-year operating license extension from NRC rather than the 5-year extension referenced in SB 846.
+PG&E announced that it will seek an operating license extension from NRC..
 A completed application for license renewal will be submitted to the NRC by PG&E no later than December 31, 2023.

 Existing law requires the California Public Utilities Commission (CPUC) verify that utilities have plans in place that assure system and local reliability on both a near-term and long-term basis.
-A number of events, including drought, unusual cold and heat occurrences, global supply chain issues and changing market conditions, have made it difficult to meet planning standards for nearterm reliability.
+A number of events, including drought, unusual cold and heat occurrences, global supply chain issues and changing market conditions, have made it difficult to meet planning standards for near-term reliability.
 These events have also made it difficult to bring renewable energy projects on line fast enough to cover these extreme conditions in both the near-term and long-term.
 There is a need for more resources to cover the reliability risks associated with peak electricity demands. (see chart below from CEC Vice Chair Gunda's presentation to the DCDEP at the December 14, 2022 public workshop)